Kate is a former veterinarian's assistant of five years. She maintains a passion for training and caring for dogs of all types.

 Eventually, the socket widens and begins to flatten while the end of the femur grows larger.
 Ongoing irritation makes the situation worse and the condition continues to escalate, causing increasing pain for your dog.
 Although this condition usually develops over time and is more likely to affect, or at least present itself, in an older dog, puppies can also show symptoms.

 There are several signs that your dog may have the beginnings of hip dysplasia.
 That's not to say that these symptoms can't be a sign of something else.
-The best rule to follow when it comes to your pet is that if you notice any of the following signs for more than a couple of days, take them into the veterinarian so you can start ruling stuff out:
+The best rule to follow when it comes to your pet is that if you notice any of the following signs for more than a couple of days, take them to the veterinarian so you can start ruling stuff out.
+Here are a few possible signs your dog may be experiencing hip pain:

 - "Bunny Hopping."
 Bunny hopping is just what it sounds like.
 Cute name, but not a very cute situation.
 Picture a bunny hopping, with both back legs moving in unison.
 A dog feeling the effects of hip dysplasia may move about like this to avoid the soreness caused by a normal gait.